 When should Bloemen Alle record the sale?
 When should the Dubai-based customer record the sale, and at what cost?

 Since the shipment is a FOB shipping point, the delivery is made at the moment the carpets are shipped.
-Bloemen Alle should record the sale of $5,000 on 21 October 2012.
+Therefore, Bloemen Alle should record the sale of $5,000 on 21 October 2012.

 The Dubai-based customer should record the purchase on 21 October 2012 too.
 In addition, it should record the inventory of $5,400 ($5,000 purchase price plus $400 shipment cost).
 It is because, under a FOB destination shipping point, the shipment cost is normally incurred by the buyer.

 XYZ’s corporation orders 100 computers from Dell to replace its current point of sale systems.
 XYZ orders them with FOB destination shipping terms.
 After receiving the order, Dell packages up the computers and sends the packed computers to the delivery department, where they are loaded onto a ship.
 Halfway to its destination, the ship crashes, and the computers got destroyed.
 Who is responsible?

 Since the computers were shipped, Dell (the seller) is responsible for the damage during the shipping process.
 The goods were never delivered to XYZ, so Dell, in this case, is fully responsible for the computer damages and would have to file a claim with its insurance company.

 This has been a guide to FOB shipping.
 Here we have discussed different Shipping & freight costs, four variations of FOB destination shipping terms with some examples.
 You may also look at the following article to learn more –